alanperrow/StardewModding/HybridCrops/HybridCrops/README.md

     * Simplify future development process
     * Allow collaboration
     * Support other mods/allow support by other mods
+  * Pre-3.1) Consider creating framework/api for crop traits
-    * Potentially add more traits/inheritance perks than originally thought of
+    * Would help when adding more traits/inheritance perks than originally thought of
     * One thing that comes to mind is a "Winter" perk/prefix by hybriding with winter forage
     * Extra perks; think Tinkers' Construct
       * Glowing: faintly glows in the dark while growing; crop brightly glows when ready to harvest
       * Palatable/Cultured/Elite: produces silver/gold/iridium quality artisan good instead of normal quality
       * Premier/Superior/Perfect: harvested crop is at minimum silver/gold/iridium quality
       * Tasty: harvested crop provides extra health/energy
       * Unquenched: grows faster on rainy days
       * Sheer: can be harvested with scythe
       * June Drop: "harvests itself" when ready, leaving crop(s) on the floor (ensure this still counts for harvest quests)
       * Friendly: harvested crop has higher value when sold in-person rather than shipping, and provides extra friendship bonus when gifting
     * Other special, unique behavior...
   * 3) Create the first hybrid crop
     * Crop details like price, growth, etc.
     * Temporary sprites for now (unless bored and want to pixel art lol)